Latvian language: Origins

 According to some glottochronological speculations, the East Baltic languages split from West Baltic (or, perhaps, from the hypothetical proto-Baltic language) between 400 and 600 CE.
 The differentiation between Lithuanian and Latvian started after 800 CE.
 At a minimum, transitional dialects existed until the 14th century or 15th century, and perhaps as late as the 17th century.

-Latvian as a distinct language emerged over several centuries from the language spoken by the ancient Latgalians assimilating the languages of other neighboring Baltic tribes—Curonian, Semigallian, and Selonian—which resulted in these languages gradually losing their most distinct characteristics.
-This process of consolidation started in the 13th century after the Livonian Crusade and forced christianization, which formed a unified political, economic, and religious space in Medieval Livonia.
+Latvian as a distinct language emerged over several centuries from the language spoken by the ancient Latgalians assimilating the languages of other neighbouring Baltic tribes—Curonian, Semigallian, and Selonian—which resulted in these languages gradually losing their most distinct characteristics.
+This process of consolidation started in the 13th century after the Livonian Crusade and forced Christianisation, which formed a unified political, economic, and religious space in Medieval Livonia.

 16th–18th century

-The oldest known examples of written Latvian are from a 1530 translation of a hymn made by Nikolaus Ramm, a German pastor in Riga.
+The oldest known examples of written Latvian are from a 1530 translation of a hymn made by Nikolaus Ramm, a German in Riga.
 The oldest preserved book in Latvian is a 1585 Catholic catechism of Petrus Canisius currently located at the Uppsala University Library in Sweden.

-The first person to translate the Bible into Latvian was the German Lutheran pastor Johann Ernst Glück (The New Testament in 1685 and The Old Testament in 1691).
+The first person to translate the Bible into Latvian was the German Johann Ernst Glück (The New Testament in 1685 and The Old Testament in 1691).
 The Lutheran pastor Gotthard Friedrich Stender was a founder of Latvian secular literature.
 He wrote the first illustrated Latvian alphabet book (1787), the first encyclopedia "The Book of High Wisdom of the World and Nature" (Augstas gudrības grāmata no pasaules un dabas; 1774), grammar books and Latvian–German and German–Latvian dictionaries.